ddc-java-15/reminder-buddy/docs/stretch-and-nonfunctions.md

 * User will be able to import photos and sound bites to utilize in their flash-cards.

-* In the future, Reminder Buddy will incorporate more data visuals such as pie charts, or line graphs showing memory over time gives the user visual representation of their learning.
-Furthermore, the addition of in-depth statistical documentation that will be available to them inside the application.
+* In the future, Reminder Buddy will incorporate more data visuals; pie charts and line graphs showing memory over time gives the user visual representation of their learning.
+Furthermore, the addition of in-depth statistical documentation that will be available to them inside the application; average time per guess, total cards guessed upon, etc...
+Additionally, options to clear the current data without disrupting current cards and saving a data image will also be implemented.